Written by Medicover Team and Medically Reviewed by Dr Lavanya Garapati, Hematologist

 - Pale skin and fingernails

-Book an AppointmentDiagnosing Sickle Cell Anemia
+How is Sickle Cell Anemia Diagnosed?

 Doctors diagnose sickle cell anemia by using a blood test called hemoglobin electrophoresis.
 A blood test can detect the type of hemoglobin that causes sickle cell anaemia.
 After that, the sample is sent to a laboratory to be checked for sickle cell hemoglobin.

 The physician will also inquire about a history of painful crises, chest pain, neurological problems and infection history.
-He or she may then do a physical examination, focusing on the heart, lungs, joints, eyes, and neurological system.

 Treatment for Sickle Cell Anemia

-The aim of sickle cell anaemia treatment is to avoid pain episodes, reduce symptoms, and prevent complications.
+The aim of sickle cell anaemia treatment is to avoid pain episodes, reduce symptoms and prevent complications.
 Treatment options include medication and surgical procedures:

 - Hydroxyurea (Droxia, Hydrea, Siklos)